 b.b.b) two members – GEL 90 per family;

-The compensation amount due to the families provided for in Subparagraph 1(c) of this Article, shall be GEL 100 per month, during 6 months starting from May 6, 20207;
+The compensation amount for the families determined by the Subparagraph 1(c) of this Article, shall be GEL 100 per month, during 6 months starting from May 20207;

-The compensation amount due to the persons provided for in Subparagraph 1(d) of this Article, shall be GEL 100 per month, during 6 months starting from May 6, 2020;
+The compensation amount for the persons determined by the Subparagraph 1(d) of this Article, shall be GEL 100 per month, during 6 months starting from May 2020;

-The persons provided for in Subparagraphs 1(e) and 1(f) of this Article will receive one-time compensation of GEL 300 (three hundred).
+The persons determined bythe Subparagraphs 1(e) and 1(f) of this Article will receive one-time compensation of GEL 300 (three hundred).

-The persons who besides satisfying the conditions of Subparagraph 1(a) of this Article also satisfy the conditions of Subparagraphs 1(e) and/or 1(f) of this Article, are eligible to receive only the Compensation defined in Subparagraph 2(a) of this Article.
+The persons who satisfying the conditions of Subparagraph 1(a) of this Article together with the conditions of Subparagraphs 1(e) and/or 1(f) of this Article, are eligible to receive only the Compensation defined in Subparagraph 2(a) of this Article.

 If a beneficiary receives the Compensation based on one of the following Subparagraphs - 1(a), 1(e) or 1(f) of this Article, this does not exclude the beneficiary’s eligibility to receive the Compensation provided for in Subparagraphs 2(b), 2(c) and 2(d) of this Article in case if there are proper grounds for receiving it.
 It is also possible to receive the Compensations provided for in Subparagraphs 2(b), 2(c) and 2(d) of this Article simultaneously.